Control of molecular rotation in helium nanodroplets with an optical centrifuge

 We start by exploring the behavior of \notwo{} molecules during their exposure to the centrifuge pulse, hereafter referred to as the ``in-field'' dynamics.
 Fig.~\ref{fig:ForcedRotation} shows the observed value of \costh{} as a function of time, starting from the peak of the centrifuge at $t=0$. $\costh (t)$ was measured with the rotation frequency $f_{\text{CFG}}$ set to three different values around \SI{8.5}{GHz}, \SI{13}{GHz} and \SI{17}{GHz}, based on the estimated cfCFG parameters found in our earlier work~\cite{An-ultra-slow-optical-centrifuge.2025}.

 Clear oscillations at $\approx 2 \times f_\text{CFG}$ confirm that NO dimers are following the rotation of the linearly polarized centrifuge field.
-Indeed, as the molecules rotate in the $XZ$ plane, the value of \costh{} alternates between lower and higher values, corresponding to the average molecular alignment perpendicular and parallel to the plane of the TOFVMI detector, respectively, as illustrated by the rotating dumbbell shape at the top of Fig.~\ref{fig:Geometry}.
+Indeed, as the molecules rotate in the $XZ$ plane, the value of \costh{} alternates between higher and lower values, corresponding to the average molecular alignment parallel and perpendicular to the plane of the TOFVMI detector, as illustrated by the dumbbell-shape distributions in Figs.~\ref{fig:Geometry}(\textbf{a}) and \ref{fig:Geometry}(\textbf{b}), respectively.
 Similarly to the well know adiabatic molecular alignment by a non-rotating intense linearly polarized laser pulse, the rotating alignment observed here stems from the field-induced pendular states, i.e. bare rotational states dressed by the centrifuge field~\cite{Alignment-and-Trapping-of-Molecules1995}.

 Multiple factors contribute to the exact values of \costh{}, with the maximum degree of alignment primarily dictated by the molecule's polarizability anisotropy, and the intensity of the laser field~\cite{Colloquium:-Aligning-molecules2003}.
 The decreasing amplitude of oscillations with increasing $f_{\text{CFG}}$ indicates that fewer molecules are captured by the centrifuge, when the deviation of its constant frequency from the initial (zero) frequency of molecules in the ground rotational state becomes larger.